Saunton East Course Review

 The final par-3, the 17th is generally played back into the prevailing wind.
 It is around 190 yards and will require a well-struck shot to reach the green.
 Fortunately, the green is relatively flat so should offer a good opportunity for par if you manage to make a solid stroke from the tee.

-The home hole plays as a slight dogleg with an uphill second back towards the clubhouse.
+The home hole plays as a slight dogleg with an uphill second back toward the clubhouse.
 Accuracy is paramount as trouble abounds.
 With bunkers and slopes left and right of the fairway and a nice selection of five bunkers encircling the green.

 I have managed to play the course in all four seasons.
 In my experience, the condition has always been top-notch.
 I can only offer my hearty congratulations to the green staff for producing excellent surfaces to putt on.
 Even after significant rainfall (which is hardly unheard of in Devon) the greens remain firm, fast and true.